 in Tutzing.
 The rear side of the villa was right at lake Starnberg

 and a barb-wired fence had to ensure that nobody could enter the

 premises from the lake side.

-The choice for Tutzing as the home for TST was
+The choice for Tutzing as the home for TST was not entirely random,

 and Electronics of the German Bundeswehr (Army),

 where I had served myself more than 20 years earlier, working

 A lot of testing of the TST equipment was done in the school at Feldafing.

 North of Pöcking is the town of Söcking which at the time housed a 'civilian'

 site with many secret antennas...
 And north of Starnberg,